Form 15G and 15H are both self-declaration form which needs to be submitted to the bank after opening a fixed deposit.

 |Aakash Below age 60||Arjun below age 60|

 Note: It's only right that you do not submit the form 15G if your income is liable for taxes.
 There is no way the bank is able to know whether you have exceeded the tax limit and hence you are ineligible for TDS waiver.

 Since you have submitted the 15G form they would not deduct TDS.

-Form 15H can be submitted by senior citizen who has crossed the age of 60, if he satisfy the income tax criteria as mentioned.
-The maximum limit permitted for the senior Citizen for the Financial year 2015-16 is Rs 3,00,000.
+Form 15H can be submitted by senior citizen who has crossed the age of 60, if he satisfies the income tax criteria as mentioned.
+The maximum limit permitted for the senior Citizen for the Financial year 2017-18 and 2018-19 is Rs 3,00,000.

-For Senior Citizen who have attained and crossed the age 80 years, maximum limit is Rs 5,00,000.
+For Senior Citizen who have attained and crossed the age 80 years, the tax free income slab is Rs 5,00,000.

 The total income and interest earned from the bank for the year should not exceed the basic exemption limit set in that particular year.
 Total income is considered before any deductions.